AF-1/lms-dynamicplaylists/README.md

 - <b>CustomScan</b>: could work, not tested.
 Compatibility not guaranteed, not supported by me.<br>

 - <b>SQLPlayList</b>: compatibility not guaranteed, <b>not supported by me</b>.<br>
-If you can't find a similar built-in dynamic playlist in DPL3, you can create a <i>custom</i> dynamic playlist (and maybe use a built-in dynamic playlist as a template).<br>
+If you can't find a similar built-in dynamic playlist in DPL, you can create a <i>custom</i> dynamic playlist (and maybe use a built-in dynamic playlist as a template).<br>
 Or you could take a look at the <b>beta</b> version of the <b>Dynamic Playlist Creator</b> plugin.
 Please read the requirements on its <a href="https://github.com/AF-1/lms-dynamicplaylistcreator#dynamic-playlist-creator---beta"><b>GitHub page</b></a> and decide for yourself whether you would like to become a beta tester and contribute to the development of that plugin.<br>
 If SQLPlayList displays an error at the bottom of its main page where it used to display the currently playing dynamic playlist, just ignore this error.

 - <b>TrackStat</b>: no longer needed.
 LMS keeps track of ratings, play counts and date last played in its own database table.<br>

 - <b>MultiLibrary</b>: not tested.
 Compatibility not guaranteed, not supported by me.
-I recommend migrating from the <i>MultiLibrary</i> plugin to native LMS <b>virtual libraries</b> so you can use DPL v3 <i>playlist parameters</i> for virtual libraries (ID, name and user input selection).
+I recommend migrating from the <i>MultiLibrary</i> plugin to native LMS <b>virtual libraries</b> so you can use DPL <i>playlist parameters</i> for virtual libraries (ID, name and user input selection).
 You can easily create new virtual libraries using saved <b>advanced search</b>es.
 Or, if you're a little familiar with SQLite, there's the [<b>SQLite Virtual Libraries</b>](https://github.com/AF-1/lms-sqlitevirtuallibraries) plugin that lets you use SQLite statements to create virtual libraries.
 </p></details>

 <br><br><br><br>